Great Migration (African American): Tensions and violence

-The Great Depression wiped out job opportunities in the northern industrial belt, especially for African Americans, and caused a sharp reduction in migration.
-In the 1930s and 1940s, increasing mechanization of agriculture virtually brought the institution of sharecropping that had existed since the Civil War to an end in the United States causing many landless Black farmers to be forced off of the land.

-As a result, approximately 1.4 million Black southerners moved north or west in the 1940s, followed by 1.1 million in the 1950s, and another 2.4 million people in the 1960s and early 1970s.
-By the late 1970s, as deindustrialization and the Rust Belt crisis took hold, the Great Migration came to an end.
-But, in a reflection of changing economics, as well as the end of Jim Crow laws in the 1960s and improving race relations in the South, in the 1980s and early 1990s, more Black Americans were heading South than leaving that region.

-African Americans moved from the 14 states of the South, especially Alabama, Mississippi, Louisiana, Texas, and Georgia.

 Second Great Migration (mid 1940s–1970)

-The Great Depression of the 1930s resulted in reduced migration because of decreased opportunities.
+The Great Depression wiped out job opportunities in the northern industrial belt, especially for African Americans, and temporarily caused a sharp reduction in migration.
+In the 1930s and 1940s, increasing mechanization of agriculture virtually brought the institution of sharecropping that had existed since the Civil War to an end, causing many landless Black farmers to be forced off of the land.
 With the defense buildup for World War II and with the post-war economic prosperity, migration was revived, with larger numbers of Black Americans leaving the South through the 1960s.

 This wave of migration often resulted in overcrowding of urban areas due to exclusionary housing policies meant to keep African-American families out of developing suburbs.
 For example, in the New York and northern New Jersey suburbs 67,000 mortgages were insured by the G.I.
 Bill, but fewer than 100 were taken out by non-whites.

+Approximately 1.4 million Black southerners moved north or west in the 1940s, followed by 1.1 million in the 1950s, and another 2.4 million people in the 1960s and early 1970s.
+By the late 1970s, as deindustrialization and the Rust Belt crisis took hold, the Great Migration came to an end.